jaimiles23/Priceonomics_Data_Puzzle/README.md

-@modify date 2020-07-12 16:55:36

 # Priceonomics Data Puzzle
-Priceonomics provides data on treeforts for TreefortBnb, Airbnb's fictious rival.
-They challenges us to tell us the median price of booking a treefort in each of the top 100 cities.
+TreefortBnb, Airbnb's fictious rival, lists treeforts around the United States for people to rent.
+Priceonomics curated a dataset with the pricing of different treeforts and challenged us to find the median price of booking a treefort in each of the top 100 cities.
 Full backstory and challenge available [here](https://priceonomics.com/the-priceonomics-data-puzzle-treefortbnb/).

+More specifically, Priceonomics requested us to:
-- More specifically, send us back a table with a list of the median price in each city, ranked from most to least expensive.
+- Send us back a table with a list of the median price in each city, ranked from most to least expensive.
 - Restrict your analysis to just to the "top 100" cities that have the most units on the market.

 ## Directory
 This repository contains solutions to the Priceonomics Treefortbnb challenge in R and Python.
-Python analysis in Jupyter Notebook and rendered to HTML for in-line analysis.
+Note: Python analysis in Jupyter Notebook and rendered to HTML for in-line analysis.
 Solutions used the following steps.
 1. Load libraries
 2. Import data
 3. Clean data
-4. Stated analysis
+4. Conduct stated analysis
 5. Additional EDA

-Additional analysis notes are contained in each script.

 ## Results
-Median price for the top 100 cities in the dataset is available in the *solution.csv*.
+Median prices for the top 100 cities in the dataset are available in the *solution.csv*.
 Below are the top 10 results:

 | Rank | city | state | median_price_USD